-Pursuant to both the A&R LLC Agreements for GBR Holdings I and GBR Holdings II, cash is distributed to the holders of the Class A Units in proportion to their interest in GBR.
+Pursuant to the A&R LLC Agreements, cash is distributed to the holders of the Class A Units in proportion to their interest in the GBR Joint Venture.
 Given the 50/50 ownership, equal distributions will be made to each of Apollo and ARR with neither Apollo Fund nor ARR having any preferential distribution rights relative to the other.
 Following the achievement of certain yield hurdle targets, cash distributions are then shared among the holders of the Class A Units and the Class B Units.
 The yield hurdle target amounts are structured such that ARR's proportionate share of distributions will not be diluted below the minimum return threshold range.
-The exact percentage amounts payable to Class B Unit Holders upon the achievement of these yield hurdle targets, while considered by GBR as commercially sensitive information, are within ranges that it believes are commercially reasonable when considering factors such as competitive market conditions, incentivization and retention.
+The exact percentage amounts payable to Class B Unit holders upon the achievement of these yield hurdle targets, while considered by the GBR Joint Venture as commercially sensitive information, are within ranges that it believes are commercially reasonable when considering factors such as competitive market conditions, incentivization and retention.